doubleswirve/lif.js/README.md

 - [ ] router?
 - [ ] lifecycle stuff and how to handle removing custom event listeners?
-- [ ] make stateful component state changes like store
 - [ ] make stateful state be "observable" for debugging
-- [ ] maybe add `setState` method to stateful
 - [ ] testing setup
 - [ ] code formatter/linter
+- [ ] should store/state force a return value? or just use `setState`?